Reviews You Can Rely On

 Conclusion

-The D5 is a great pick for those that want a good product for slightly less, rather than paying for the best of the best.
+The D5 is a great pick for those who want a good product for slightly less, rather than paying for the best of the best.
 This also is a good pick for those that are comfortable with their phones, and have it on them at all times, as this group will find the shift of control to the mobile app a trivial problem.`